Frequently Asked Questions

 BASIC INFORMATION

-1. Why did the Court issue this Notice?
+4. Why did the Court issue The Original Notice?

-This Notice is required by law and issued by the Court because it has allowed, or “certified,” this case to proceed as a class action lawsuit, and your rights may be affected.
+The Original Notice was required by law and issued by the Court because it has allowed, or “certified,” this case to proceed as a class action lawsuit, and your rights may be affected.
 If you own a Horton home in Hawaiʻi, you may have legal rights and options in this case before the claims against Horton are decided.
 This Notice explains many aspects of the case and class certification.

 The consolidated cases are known as Nagano v.
 D.R.
 Horton, Inc., et al., Civil No. 1CCV-21-0000867 KTM and Keanu v.
 D.R.
 Horton, Inc., et al., Civil No. 1CCV-21-0001060 KTM.
 The homeowners who sued are called the Plaintiffs.
 The companies the homeowner sued, D.R.
 Horton, Inc., D.R.
 Horton Hawaii LLC, D.R.
 Horton-Schuler Homes, LLC dba D.R.
 Horton-Schuler Division, are called the Defendants.